inagel/EE-160-Fall-23/morea/EE_160_VSC/assessment-vsc.md

 morea_labels:
 ---

-# A03: Assess your ability to reason about ethical issues in software development
+# A01: Assess your ability to use the basic functions within Visual Code Studio.

 ## Overview

-After taking part in this assessment, you will have a better understanding of whetheryou can effectively reason about ethical issues in software development through reference to the ACM Code of Ethics and other ethics literature.
+After taking part in this assessment, you will have a better understanding of whetheryou can effectively generate python files, write and edit your code, install and use a debugger, and run your code is VSC.

 ## Outcomes